wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         -   Open source webfonts (i.e. not Typekit): Unless proprietary fonts are required by the brand or existing styleguide, use open source webfonts.

-        -   Drupal Layout Builder: use Layout Builder for layout and content cusotmization.
+        -   (if Drupal) Drupal Layout Builder: use Layout Builder for layout and content cusotmization.

-        -   Retain Drupal's base content types: create new content types as needed, but retain the base content types for standardization and future planning.
+        -   (if Drupal) Retain Drupal's base content types: create new content types as needed, but retain the base content types for standardization and future planning.

     -   Users and Comments: disable comments across all content types, disable anonymous user account requests

-    -   Drupal modules:
+    -   (if Drupal) Drupal modules:

         -   Limit community modules to bare minimum.
 Do include the following: